 - Chai? – If you show interest, you will likely be offered chai to keep you around.
 It will be more difficult to say no.

 - Shipping things home – there are many stores that specialize in shipping your purchases home.
 Make sure that you get a receipt for your shipment.
 Word amongst travelers is that the system works well though I didn't test it.

 - Toilet paper – If you want toilet paper, carry it with you at all times.
 There are no guarantees that it will be in any bathroom in India.
 But don't put paper in the toilet.
 Put it in the waste basket so that you don't bung up their system.

 - The plastic jug – The jug beside the toilet is for hygiene but it is also useful for adding a bit more flush to the system when needed.

-- Find a Toilet – Sit or Squat has a phone app that can be useful for finding toilets in India and elsewhere.
+- Find a Toilet – Flush is an app that can be useful for finding toilets in India and elsewhere.